Last Updated: Dec 22, 2022

 Plucking the leaves, washing them, and grinding them every day for 21 days straight can be a pain in the neck.
 So, here’s an alternative: Neem powder.

 For this, get a good amount of Neem leaves.
 Wash, and rinse.
 Now, spread the leaves on a cotton cloth or a bedsheet and let them dry in the shade.
-For about three days in summers and about eight days in winters.
+For about three days in summers and about eight days in winter.

 When you are sure that the leaves have dried up, grind them, and make a fine powder.
 Now, transfer the powder to a glass jar and keep it in a cool and dry place, away from direct sunlight.